sez11a/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 	jdbc.default.jndi.name=jdbc/LiferayPool

-For mail, you can use Liferay's control panel to create the configuration and this is the recommended way.
+For mail, you can use Liferay's Control Panel to create the configuration and this is the recommended way.
 Go to *Control Panel &rarr; Server Administration &rarr; Mail* and enter your settings for your mail session settings.
 If, however, you're setting up a lot of Liferay machines and they're all going to have similar mail configurations, it's easier to do the configuration once and then copy the configuration file to multiple machines.
 In this case, you'll want to use the `portal-ext.properties` file.
 To use the built-in mail session, use the following properties and customize their values for your environment:

     mail.session.mail.pop3.host=localhost
     mail.session.mail.pop3.password=